Irazu Costa Rica Restaurant: Décor

 Irazu was one of three Chicago restaurants to make The Daily Meal's top 35 best burritos in America list.

 Secret Life of Milkshakes (Food Network)

-Irazu was profiled on "The Secret Life of Milkshakes" with Jim O'Connor on Food Network.
+Irazu was profiled on The Secret Life of Milkshakes with Jim O'Connor on Food Network.

 Diners, Drive-ins and Dives (Food Network)

 Irazu was featured on Diners, Drive-ins and Dives with Guy Fieri visiting and sampling the chicharron with pico de gallo and a pepito sandwich with steak and black beans.

 Check Please!

 Irazu was featured on the PBS TV food show Check, Please!.

-Five Thirty Eight's Burrito Bracket
+FiveThirtyEight Burrito Bracket

-The popular Five Thirty Eight website of Nate Silver, owned by ESPN, profiled Irazu's burritos in its Burrito Bracket national competition.
-The blog noted the irony that burritos are not a Costa Rican food.
+The popular FiveThirtyEight website of Nate Silver, owned by ESPN, profiled Irazu's burritos in its Burrito Bracket national competition.
+The blog noted the irony that burritos are not Costa Rican food.
 Barry-Jester wrote, "It serves a popular burrito, but that’s not why people go there to eat."

 Chuckie Sparkles Special

 Chuckie Sparkles awarded Irazu "Best Homestyle Restaurant in the City" every year from 1996 to 2020.